Bootcamp-IA-P4/Scrapy4Paws/README.md

 # 🐾 Scrapy4Paws 🐾

-## 🎯 Description
-Scrapy4Paws is a web application for finding and adopting animals(cats) from shelters.
-The application collects data about cats from various shelter websites and provides a convenient interface for viewing and adopting them.
+A web scraping application that collects information about cats available for adoption from Nuevavida shelter in Madrid.
+Built with FastAPI, PostgreSQL, and Streamlit.
+The project is designed with extensibility in mind, allowing for easy addition of more shelters in the future.

-## 🛠 Technologies
+## 🌟 Features

-- Python
+- Automated scraping of cat adoption information from Nuevavida shelter (expandable to other shelters)
+- RESTful API for accessing the collected data
+- Interactive web interface built with Streamlit
+- PostgreSQL database for data storage
+- Docker containerization for easy deployment
+- Alembic migrations for database management
+- Modular scraper architecture for easy integration of new shelters

+## 🛠️ Tech Stack

-- SQLAlchemy
+- **Backend**: FastAPI, SQLAlchemy
-- Alembic
+- **Frontend**: Streamlit
-- PostgreSQL
+- **Database**: PostgreSQL
+- **Scraping**: BeautifulSoup4, Requests
+- **Containerization**: Docker, Docker Compose
+- **Database Migrations**: Alembic

+## 🚀 Getting Started

+### Prerequisites

 - Docker
-- BeautifulSoup4
-- Pydantic
-- Python-dotenv

-## 📋 Requirements
-- Docker
 - Docker Compose

-## 🚀 Installation and Setup
+### Installation

 1. Clone the repository:
 ```bash